Joe D'Agostino

 Joseph F. "Joe-joe" D'Agostino Jr. was a college football player.
 A two-way offensive and defensive guard for the Florida Gators, D'Agostino was an honorable mention All-American and twice received first-team All-SEC honors.
 He was a key member of the 1952 team's line which blocked for the renowned backfield which included the likes of Rick Casares, Papa Hall, and Buford Long.
-He was drafted into the NFL by the Baltimore Colts, but never played due to injury.
+He was drafted into the NFL in the 15th round of the 1954 NFL draftby the Baltimore Colts, but never played due to injury.